aeszyman/ARTH312/bibliography.md

 Holt, Elizabeth Gilmore. _A Documentary History of Art: The Middle Ages and the Renaissance_.
 Princeton University Press, 1981.

+Husband, Timothy B. _The World in Play: Luxury Cards 1430-1540_.
+The Metropolitan Museum of Art, 2015.

 Jotischky, Andrew. _A Hermit's Cookbook: Monks, Food and Fasting in the Middle Ages_.
 A&C Black, 2011.

 Larrington, Carolyne. _Winter Is Coming: The Medieval World of Game of Thrones_.
 Tauris, 2016.